vikchupak/AWS/services/iam/policy.md

 ---

 - **A policy is a set of permissions**
-- **There are also trust policies - they are attached to roles and define who can assume the roles**
+- **There are also trust policies - they are ONLY attached to roles and define who can assume the roles**

 ---